 Although it is an acknowledged fact that dogs are way more expressive than other pets, however, they still belong to kingdom Animalia, and they are not blessed to adequately express their feelings in words like we Homo sapiens do.

-For dogs like many other canines and felines, it is their body language that breaks the barrier and help as a medium of communication between the two species.
+For dogs like many other canines and felines, it is their body language that breaks the barrier and helps as a medium of communication between the two species.

 Do not you think it is the comprehension and understanding that could bind us with our pets more intimately and powerfully?

-In this piece of writing, we’ll converging our focus on the one part, our best friend and a domestic pet in the whole long list of pets.
+In this piece of writing, we’ll converge our focus on the one part, our best friend, and a domestic pet in the whole long list of pets.
 Yes, I am talking about your pup.
 So let’s all gain valuable knowledge about the dog body language and try to understand what the various body gestures mean.

-Moreover, at the end of this article, I bet you will have some bizarre facts about the dogs’ behavior and the messages they convey using their body.
+Moreover, at the end of this article, I bet you will have some bizarre facts about the dogs’ behavior and the messages they convey using their bodies.
 Moreover, all you have to do is to keep on reading this piece.

 The dog is a very complicated creature when it comes to body language.
 There are many meanings hidden in their simple licking only.
 So, sometimes, it becomes a complicated deal to understand the gesture accurately.

-The canines use complex signal and gesture to reflect their thoughts and desires.
+The canines use complex signals and gestures to reflect their thoughts and desires.
 The signs are consciously or unconsciously delivered the intentions and also ensured the safety of the pet.

 OH NO!
 He is Fearing:

-The dogs are the biggest attention seekers.
+The dogs are the most significant attention seekers.
 They do whatever they have in their power to get all your love and attention.
 However, what if he has a fear of something?
 How to show him affection and unconditional love?